qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ------------------

-The `max_sending_uniflow_id` transport parameter exchanged during the cryptographic handshake fixes a upper bound on the number of sending uniflows an host want to support.
+The `max_sending_uniflow_id` transport parameter exchanged during the cryptographic handshake fixes a upper bound on the number of sending uniflows a host want to support.
 Then, hosts provide to their peer Uniflow Connection IDs to use on uniflows.
 Unlike Multipath TCP {{RFC6824}}, both hosts dynamically control how many sending uniflows can currently be in use by the peer, i.e., the